Deep Bregman Divergence for Contrastive Learning of Visual Representations: Problem Formulation and Approach

+Same as the vector Bregman divergence, the functional Bregman divergence holds several properties including convexity, non-negativity, linearity, equivalence classes, linear separation, dual divergences, and a generalized Pythagorean inequality.
 Deep Bregman divergence~\cite{cilingir2020deep} parametrize the functional Bregman divergence by weight functions $w_1, w_2, ...,w_{\kappa}$ and biases $b_1, b_2, ...,b_{\kappa}$ with assumption that every generating convex functional $\phi(p)$ can be expressed in terms of linear functional.
 For the set of linear functional $A$, the $\phi$ defines as:

 and based on the underlying generating convex functional $\phi$, functional Bregman divergence can be expressed as: